 \subsection{Cora Dataset}

-The Cora dataset is a smaller graph than the Arxic dataset.
+The Cora dataset is a smaller graph than the Arxiv dataset.
 The task is also node label prediction, and in this case, there are $7$ classes.
-In this dataset, the input feature dimension is $1,433$, and there are $2,708$ nodes and $5,429$ edges \cite{yang2016revisiting}.
+In this dataset, the input feature dimension is $1,433$, with $2,708$ nodes and $5,429$ edges \cite{yang2016revisiting}.
 In this case the experiments were done for $\{16,32,64\}$ hidden units and $\{2,3\}$ layers.

 Analogous to the Arxiv dataset, our main goal in this experiment is to validate the theoretical bound derived in Theorem \ref{thm:graph_geneneralization_gap}.
 This experiment is important because we are in an overfitting regime for all numbers of nodes in the training set.
 That is to say, the GNNs always obtain $100\%$ accuracy in the training set as can be seen in the first two columns of Figure \ref{fig:acc_loss_cora}.
 This regime differs from the previous Arxiv dataset.